yonglinma18/IS477---Course-Project/data/README.md

 Model-based estimates for chronic disease and health outcomes at the county level.
 We extracted the measure **“Obesity among adults”**.

-### Cleaning Summary
+## Cleaning Summary (Performed in OpenRefine)

-- Filtered rows where `Measure = "Obesity among adults"`
-- Selected relevant columns: `State`, `County`, `Obesity Rate`, `FIPS`
+### 1. Imported raw CDC dataset into OpenRefine

+### 2. Filtered to keep only obesity data
+- Faceted on `Measure`
-- Kept only the most recent year (2022)
+- Kept only **“Obesity among adults”**

+### 3. Kept only Age-adjusted prevalence
+- Faceted `Data_Value_Type`
+- Retained: **Age-adjusted prevalence**
+- Removed:
+- Crude prevalence

+### 4. Selected relevant columns
+Kept:
+- `StateAbbr`(renamed to `State`)
+- `Location`(renamed to `County`)
+- `LocationID`(renamed to `FIPS`)
+- `Data_Value` (renamed to `Obesity_Rate`)

+### 5. Removed non-county and aggregated rows
+Deleted:
+- Rows where `State = "US"`
+- Rows from **DC** (not part of 50-state scope)

+### 6. Validated FIPS codes
+We validated the FIPS column using a Custom Text Facet:
+- Created a facet using the expression: `length(value)`
+- Confirmed that all FIPS codes were exactly 5 digits
-- Removed aggregate `'US'` rows with blank county names
+- Verified that no rows contained blank or malformed FIPS values

-- Saved cleaned data to: data/processed/cdc_clean.csv
+### 7. Cleaned obesity rate values
+Faceted Obesity_Rate using Text Facet to inspect value distribution Verified that all values were:
+- numeric
+- within a reasonable range (0–100)
+- non-blank
+- No invalid codes were present

+### 8. Exported cleaned dataset
+Saved as: `data/processed/cdc_cleaned.csv`

 ### Notes
-- The original CDC PLACES dataset exceeds GitHub’s 25MB limit (~60MB+)
+- The full CDC dataset is ~60MB → too large for GitHub
-- Full raw data stored locally
+- The full raw dataset is stored locally
-- Only cleaned obesity subset is included in the repository
+- Only cleaned, compact subsets are uploaded

 ## Folder Structure
 - `data/raw/` – Placeholder for raw data (stored locally due to file size limits)
 - `data/processed/` – Cleaned datasets ready for merging & analysis
-  - `usda_clean.csv`
+  - `foodatlas_cleaned.csv`
-  - `cdc_clean.csv`
+  - `cdc_cleaned.csv`
 - `data/README.md` – Documentation describing data sources, cleaning, and storage

 ## Reproducibility
-- Anyone accessing this repository can re-download the original datasets using the source links above.
+- Anyone can re-download the raw datasets using the source links above.
-- All cleaning steps are documented to ensure the processed datasets can be regenerated if needed.
+- All cleaning steps were performed using **OpenRefine**, which supports full reproducibility through its facet filters and transformation history.
-- Only cleaned, analysis-ready files are stored in GitHub due to file size limitations.
+- Only cleaned subsets are stored in GitHub due to file-size limits.
+- The processed datasets can be regenerated by applying the documented OpenRefine steps to the raw data.